Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Lifting mapping and low-dimensional feature spaces

-where $\mathbf i_{\mathbf k}$ is the indicator vector.
+where $\mathbf i_{\mathbf k}$ is the indicator vector whose $k^{\rm th}$ entry is one and the rest of the entries are zeros.
 Note that all of these indicator vectors are linearly independent.
-The number of basis vectors whose support does not overlap with $\mathcal S$ is dependent on the area of $\mathcal S$ as well as the support of $\psi$.
+The number of basis vectors whose bandwidth does not overlap with $\mathcal S$ is dependent on the area of $\mathcal S$ as well as the support of $\psi$.
 Thus, the dimension of $\mathcal V_{\Gamma}(\mathcal S)$ is a measure of the area of the surface $\mathcal S$, and satisfies

 where $P$ is the number of basis functions whose support does not overlap with $\mathcal S$.